obadafidii/kvshards/README.md

 The more I am building this thing, I am getting to see that if you want to see the real effect of the sharded nature I have to add an _eviction policy_ system into this cache, to evict keys from each shard based on certain strategies.

-performance! performance!! performance!!!
-I need to track performance
-## Goal
-- [] Measure performance for each number of shard and check the optimal number of shards.
-- [] Use claude to build a UI for this project, let it return statistics and several use information
-- [] Host it.
-- [] Check if you can put this go binary in WASM and run the whole thing on the browser, that will be cool right 🤷‍♂️  I really don't lol.

 ## Current implementation

 Keys are deterministically routed across independent shards.
 Each shard owns an